Turiyananda

 Swami Turiyananda or "Hari Maharaj" as he was popularly known as, was a direct monastic disciple of Ramakrishna, the 19th-century Hindu mystic from Bengal.
 He was one of the earliest missionary to be sent by his leader and brother disciple Swami Vivekananda to the United States of America to preach the message of Vedanta to the western audience from 1899 to 1902.
 He established the Shanti Ashrama in California, United States.
 He was a monk of the Ramakrishna Mission.
-He left his mortal body in Varanasi, India.
+He died in Varanasi, India.

 Biography

 Early life

 Turiyananda was born as Harinath Chattopadhyay, the youngest of six children, in an affluent Bengali middle-class family in Calcutta on 3 January 1863.
 His father, Chandranath Chattopadhay, an orthodox Brahmin who lived in the Bagbazar area of Calcutta, was well respected by the people.
 Harinath lost his parents at a very young age and was brought up by his eldest brother, Mahendranath.
 His mother Prasannamayi died while trying to save young Harinath from a wild jackal when he was three years old.
 His father died when he was just twelve years old.
 In school, Hari paid close attention to all his studies, but his special interest lay in religion and athletics.
 His ambition was to lead an austere life, observing all the orthodox rules and traditions.
 After finishing his studies in the Bengali Institution, Hari went to the General Assembly School (now Scottish Church Collegiate School), run by Christian missionaries.
 However, he was never swayed away by the doctrines of Christianity taught by the missionaries.
 At a very young age he was inclined towards the study of philosophy and scriptures like the Bhagavad Gita, Upanishads and works of Adi Shankaracharya.
 He was attracted towards the teachings of Advaita Vedanta, and strove sincerely to live up to that ideal One notable incident that depicted his adherence to the principles of Vedanta was his fearlessness upon a chance encounter with a crocodile.
 One day while taking a bath in the Ganges, he saw the creature approaching him.
 Despite warnings from passersby, he did not turn back, and instead, faced the crocodile.
 He was adhering to the principle of Vedanta that says the same divinity is manifest in all living organisms, and therefore one soul should not be afraid of another.